 Since the World of Hyatt Program is a transfer partner of Chase, you can essentially accumulate Hyatt points as a result of earning Chase Ultimate Rewards (UR) points.

-Chase Personal Credit Cards:
+Chase Personal Credit Cards

-Chase Business Credit Cards:
+Chase Business Credit Cards

-- Chase Ink Business Cash® Credit Card
+Chase Freedom Unlimited® Ink Business Cash® Credit Card

-- Chase Ink Business Unlimited® Credit Card
+Chase Freedom Flex®Ink Business Unlimited® Credit Card

 Feel free to skip to Instructions on How to Transfer Chase Ultimate Rewards to the World of Hyatt if you already know the reasons why transferring to a premium Ultimate Rewards Points card is necessary before we can initiate this transfer.

-You Need A Chase Premium Card Before You Can Transfer to The World of Hyatt
+Important: You Need A Chase Premium Card

-- Chase Sapphire Preferred® Credit Card (Learn more about this card here.)
+Chase Sapphire Preferred® Credit Card

-- Chase Ink Business Preferred® Credit Card (Learn more about this card here.)
+Ink Business Preferred® Credit Card

 Heads Up: Without one of these three Chase premium cards, you will not have the ability to transfer your Chase Ultimate Rewards points to the World of Hyatt program or any of Chase’s Travel Partners.
 In my opinion, the Chase Sapphire Preferred is the best of the three.